CKMurison/Databases1/social_network_challenge/class_design_recipe.md

     expect(last_users.user_name).to eq('Big Jim')

-# 4 Delete an artist
+# 4 Delete an user

 repo = UsersRepository.new